KillerPQY/CUHKSZ-CSC4005/README.md

 This repository stored my assignments of the CSC4005 course at CUHKSZ in my undergraduate career.

-CSC4005 is called "Paralley Programming​".
+CSC4005 is called "Parallel Programming​".

 The scores I got were